 Bit-Synchronous system represent the pinnacle of achievement in the serial world.
 HDLC, X.25 and SDLC are the most common protocols that use Bit-synchronous techniques to ensure data transparency.
 Like their older Synchronous cousins Bit-synchronous systems transmit blocks of data and each block is delimited (starts and ends) with a special FLAG sequence of x'7E (01111110 in binary).
 To ensure data transparency a technique colloquially called bit-stuffing (doubtless it also has a horrendous formal name) is used to make certain that a FLAG pattern (x'7E or 01111110 in binary) never exists in a data frame (block) or rather when it does, it CAN ONLY signify start or end of a data frame (block).
 The process works as shown in Figure 9:

 Note: We show a frame of 2 x 8 bit characters below for simplicity.
 Other than the flags there is no concept of character alignment ON THE LINE so the data could equally use 3 or 16 bit characters - obviously both ends must have agreed the format beforehand.
-The characters in red below have been added (bit stuffed) by the transmission hardware - or software if you are unlucky enough to be using Motorola's Coldfire - talk about walking backwards into the future.
+The characters in red below have been added (bit stuffed) by the transmission hardware - or software if you are unlucky enough to be using Motorola's Coldfire or a number of other single chip systems.

 Figure 9 - Bit-Synchronous showing bit-stuffing